 SEC.
 13.06.
 Criminal Prosecution.

-A user who violates any provision of this ordinance, an individual Wastewater Discharge Permit, or a general permit or order issued hereunder, or any other Wastewater Pretreatment Standard or Requirement shall, upon conviction, be guilty of a misdemeanor, punishable by a fine of not more than One Thousand Dollars ($1,000) per violation, per day, or imprisonment for not more than
+A user who violates any provision of the District’s Pretreatment Program or this Ordinance, an individual Wastewater Discharge Permit, or a general permit or order issued hereunder, or any other Wastewater Pretreatment Standard or Requirement shall, upon conviction, be guilty of a misdemeanor, punishable by a fine of not more than One Thousand Dollars ($1,000) per violation, per day, or imprisonment for not more than

 one (1) year, or both;

-A user who willfully or negligently introduces any substance into the POTW which causes personal injury or property damage shall, upon conviction, be guilty of a misdemeanor and may be subject to a penalty of at least One Thousand Dollars ($1,000) per violation, or be subject to imprisonment for not more than one (1) year, or both.
+A user who willfully or negligently introduces any substance into the District infrastructure and/or POTW which causes personal injury or property damage shall, upon conviction, be guilty of a misdemeanor and may be subject to a penalty of at least One Thousand Dollars ($1,000) per violation, or be subject to imprisonment for not more than one (1) year, or both.
 This penalty shall be in addition to any other cause of action for personal injury or property damage available to the District under California law, and the District shall be entitled to recover damages in the amounts actually sustained;

-A user who knowingly makes any false statements, representations, or certifications in any application, record, report, plan, or other documentation filed or required to be maintained pursuant to this ordinance, individual Wastewater Discharge Permit, or general permit or order issued hereunder, or who falsifies, tampers with, or knowingly renders inaccurate any monitoring device or method required under this ordinance shall, upon conviction, be punished by a fine of not more than One Thousand Dollars ($1,000) per violation, per day, or imprisonment for not more than one (1) year, or both.
+A user who knowingly makes any false statements, representations, or certifications in any application, record, report, plan, or other documentation filed or required to be maintained pursuant to the District’s Pretreatment Program or this ordinance, individual Wastewater Discharge Permit, or general permit or order issued hereunder, or who falsifies, tampers with, or knowingly renders inaccurate any monitoring device or method required under this ordinance shall, upon conviction, be punished by a fine of not more than One Thousand Dollars ($1,000) per violation, per day, or imprisonment for not more than one (1) year, or both.

 CHAPTER 14 – WASTEWATER CAPITAL - RESERVE FUND

 SEC.
 14.01.
 Wastewater Capital Reserve Fund.
-The District shall maintain a Wastewater Capital Reserve Fund (WCRF) dedicated solely to pay for future expansion, major repair and replacement of the at the District Wastewater Treatment Facility.
+The District shall maintain a Wastewater Capital Reserve Fund (WCRF) dedicated solely to pay for future expansion, major repair, and replacement of the District Wastewater Treatment Facility.

 SEC.
 14.02.
 Withdrawal of WCRF Monies.
-The Board may use money from the WCRF to pay for the cost of planning, design and construction of capital improvements to the Wastewater treatment works.
+The District Board may use money from the WCRF to pay for the cost of planning, design and construction of capital improvements to the Wastewater Treatment Facility. .

 Section 2: Severability.
-If any section, subsection, sentence, clause or phrase of this chapter is for any reason held to be invalid or unconstitutional, the decision shall not affect the validity of the remaining portions of the chapter.
-The District Board hereby declares that it would have passed this chapter, and each section, subsection, sentence, clause and phrase thereof, irrespective of the fact that any one or more sections, subsections, sentences, clauses or phrases be declared invalid under law.
+If any section, subsection, sentence, clause, or phrase of this chapter is for any reason held to be invalid or unconstitutional, the decision shall not affect the validity of the remaining portions of the chapter.
+The District Board hereby declares that it would have passed this chapter, and each section, subsection, sentence, clause, and phrase thereof, irrespective of the fact that any one or more sections, subsections, sentences, clauses, or phrases be declared invalid under law.

 Section 3: California Environmental Quality Act (CEQA) Determination.
 Under the EIR which was completed upon the formation of the Scotia Community Service District, a determination was made that the District would not result in a significant environmental impact.
 This ordinance is also exempt from the California Environmental Quality Act (CEQA) Guidelines pursuant to Section 15061(b)(3) of the CEQA Guidelines.